dmytrofisher/datasciencecoursera/Getting-And-Cleaning-Data/CourseProject/README.md

 Run ```loadData()``` function from "run_analysis.R" - function will load and extract data into "UCI HAR Dataset".
 Function ```loadData``` has 1 parameter: "then.run" if it is set to "TRUE" - than analysis will automatically start after loading & extracting the data, otherwise you have to call function ```runAnalysis()``` manually to run the analysis.

-If you have olready gotten the data put the *"run_analysis.R"* in the same folder where "UCI HAR Dataset" folder is located.
+If you have already gotten the data put the *"run_analysis.R"* in the same folder where "UCI HAR Dataset" folder is located.

 Script will read the data from:
 - *activity_labels.txt*